 Through the sharing of food, Jesus demonstrated his power to renew and restore the broken.
 When he gathered his disciples for one last meal together, Jesus turned the simple act of breaking bread into an enduring symbol of our restored communion with God and relationships with one another.

 We know that for many people in our world today, getting enough food remains a constant challenge.
-In fact, 1 in 9 people in our world go hungry.
-And for the first time in a decade, global hunger is on the rise.
+In fact, 1 in 11 people in our world go hungry.
+And right now, after decades of steady decline, global hunger is on the rise.

 Yep, you read that right.
 At a time when there is more than enough to go around, this is just unthinkable.